 My favourite part of the course is the projects I have worked on which really encourage you to find creative solutions to problems.
-For my third-year project I am investigating ways to improve a model of the impact of chemotherapy agents on cancer tumours, which has been a really challenging and rewarding experience.
+For my third-year project I investigated ways to improve a model of the impact of chemotherapy agents on cancer tumours, which was a really challenging and rewarding experience.

 BEng 3 years full time